Intermediate disorder limits for multi-layer semi-discrete directed polymers: Determinantal Kernels and Orthogonal Polynomials

 \section{Determinantal Kernels and Orthogonal Polynomials}

 In this section we prove Proposition \ref{prop:D1} and Proposition \ref{prop:D2} by using the determinantal structure of the non-intersecting processes.
 The methods used here are similar to those from Section 3 of \cite{CorwinNica16}.
 In \cite{CorwinNica16}, non-intersecting simple symmetric random walk bridges, for which the Hahn orthogonal polynomials arise, were studied.
-Here we study non-intersecting Poisson briges, for which the Krawtchouk orthogonal polynomials arise.
-Since the limiting object in both papers is non-intersecting Brownian bridges, we are able to reuse the explicit formula for the determinantal kernel for non-intersecting Brownian bridges, $K^{(\tf,\zf)}$ from equation (20) in \cite{CorwinNica16}, as well as several other auxiliary lemmas proven there.
+Here we study non-intersecting Poisson bridges, for which the Krawtchouk orthogonal polynomials arise.
+The limiting object for both are non-intersecting Brownian bridges, which are related to the Hermite polynomials.